eXascaleInfolab/bench-vldb20/NewAlgorithms/cpp/README.md

                 mat_stl[i][j] = mat(i, j);
             }
         }
-    - Remark: be sure to never re-allocate the memory during copying procedure (with auto-resizable lists or similar), as this can lead to a significant slowdown during testing routines on larger datasets.
+    - Remark: be sure to never re-allocate the memory during copying procedure (auto-resizable lists or similar), as this can lead to a significant slowdown during testing routines on larger datasets.
 Matrix dimensions are known here, which is enough to be able to know in advance all the data type sizes to pre-allocate them.
     - Update the call to `Recovery_ZeroImpute` to use `mat_stl` variable instead of `mat`.
     - Afterwards, add the code that will fill the values from the other type back into the armadillo matrix after the `std::cout << ...` statement
         ```C++